Decation2/Decation2/README.md

 ### simplevirus - just unlimited opening programs like an calculator and other...
 # Copyright for all my programs
 No copy!
-All rights of programs maked by Decation2
+All rights for my programs